 MePACS is an alternative to SafeTCard – both companies are well known industry leaders in the duress alarm space.

-The below table highlights some of the key differences between MePACS & SafeTCard.
+The below table highlights some key differences between MePACS & SafeTCard.

 Size of Alarm